Skip to main content

 The Loco

 The Loco prides itself on its fun-loving attitude and relaxed atmosphere.
 Even the menu is free-spirited, offering all manner of dishes and snacks to mix and match.
-The Loco’s popular lunchtime “comfort bowls” can take almost any shape – from hearty schnitzel and potato mash combinations to Japanese-inspired variants with teriyaki chicken, sushi rice, soybeans and ginger.
+The Loco’s popular lunchtime “comfort bowls” can take almost any shape.

 As this cluster of restaurants illustrates, there are options for every culinary taste in Uppsala, with plenty of unique concepts to surprise and delight.